hacoo/rtik/README.md

 ## Stand-Alone Demo Installation

    RTIK may be run as a stand-alone UE4 project.
 To run, you must download UE 4.16, and MS Visual Studio.
+Steps to run follow:

    - Clone this repo
    - Right click on IKDemo.uproject and select 'Generate project files'
    - Double click on IKDemo.uproject to start (click 'Yes' to build if prompted)

    This should start the demo in-editor.
 RTIK has been applied to CHAR_PatrolMannequin in the starting scene.
-You can select IK target actors, and enable/disable IK, in CHAR_PatrolMannequin's details panel, under IK.
+You can select IK target actors, and enable/disable targeted IK, in CHAR_PatrolMannequin's details panel, under IK.

    An example AnimBP can be found at Content/Blueprints/Characters/PatrolMannequin/ANIMBP_IK_PatrolMannequin.